DeveloperJarvis/HideInClearText/README.md

 # HIDE IN CLEAR TEXT

-A microproject to create a simple encrypting application
+A microproject to create a simple encrypting application.
+Developed using C language.

 ### Install GCC